 Be sure to cover the roots or sink your cuttings 3″ to 5″ inches into the soil.
 Keep a moist soil until the plant becomes established.

-After this, weekly watering should suffice.
-Applying liquid fertilizer once a week will help to develop a healthy root system.
+After this, weekly regular watering should suffice.
+Applying liquid fertilizer once a week or apply a slow release fertilizer to help to develop a healthy root system.

 Keep plants pinched back and pruned to encourage them to grow bushy rather than spindly and trailing manner.